-Figure 252.
+Figure 265.
 Keypad with Name Button

 - 9. Choose one of the following three options: - a.
 Touch Enter to accept the auto-generated Image ID (the next empty Image ID based on the last saved image), - b.
-Type your own Image ID (1-8999) and touch Enter, or c.
+Type your own Image ID (1-8999) and touch Enter, or - CAUTION Entering an existing Image ID and touching the Enter button will overwrite the existing image associated with that ID. - c.
 Touch the Name button and type an Image Description in the popup keyboard, touch Enter, and touch Enter again in the keypad.